 5. Prosecco and chocolateTraditionally, hampers would be mainly food based which was later accelerated by the inclusion of wine.
 As taste and trends change, so do the the content of popular gift hampers.
 The rise of Prosecco in the UK and other regions has been meteoric.
 Although Prosecco is often seen as Champagne’s younger, cheaper sibling, you cannot deny the sales stats of the sparkling white wine over the last half decade.
 It just so happens that it goes perfectly with some delicious chocolate truffles.

-What will hampers look like in the future?Although there’ll always be a place for the traditional big wicker hamper around certain times of the year, I feel the idea of a ‘hamper’ will continue to be re-thought and people will start to perceive them in different ways other than the tradition of a big one off purchase.
+What will hampers look like in the future?Although there’ll always be a place for the traditional big wicker hamper around certain times of the year, we think the idea of a ‘hamper’ will continue to be re-thought and people will start to perceive them in different ways other than the tradition of a big one off purchase.
 In essence, instead of a seasonal treat, we hope to see hampers being bought as little treats at any time of the year (as they should be!).

 This blog was posted 4 years ago